 Daniel R. Katz is the Senior Program Director at The Overbrook Foundation, where he leads environmental giving in the areas of biodiversity conservation, sustainability and climate change.
 He is the Board Chair and former Executive Director of the Rainforest Alliance, an organization he co-founded in 1986.
 Under Katz’s leadership, the Rainforest Alliance became the first nonprofit organization to create a global program to monitor, evaluate, certify and audit forests and certain agricultural products.
-Katz and the Alliance ushered in what is one of the most successful conservation strategies in the past fifty years, with The Rainforest Alliance certification mark now found on tens of thousands of products.
+Katz and the Alliance ushered in what is one of the most successful conservation strategies in the past fifty years, with The Rainforest Alliance certification mark is now found on thousands of products.

 Instrumental in the formation of the recent conservation-minded Internet startup CatalogChoice.org, Katz has been described by PBS’s Bill Moyers as the “Dr. Phil of catalog clutter” and “the maven of the overstuffed mailbox.”
 He has been featured in numerous print and live media over the years, including People Magazine, New York Magazine, and The Bill Moyers Journal.

 A former Kellogg Foundation National Leadership Fellow, Katz has served on the boards of numerous organizations including the Green Sports Alliance, the Nespresso Sustainability Advisory board, the Catalog Choice Foundation, the Gibson Guitar Foundation, Grist, People for the American Way, and others.
 He is the editor of two books: Why Freedom Matters: The Spirit of the Declaration of Independence in Prose, Poetry and Song (2003, Workman) and Tales from the Jungle: A Rainforest Reader (1995, Crown).